google/tcmalloc/docs/tuning.md

 **Suggestion:** Consider small-but-slow if it is more important to minimise memory footprint over performance.

-**Note:** Class sizes are determined on a per-page-size basis.
-So changing the page size will implicitly change the class sizes used.
-Class sizes are selected to be memory-efficient for the applications using that page size.
-If an application changes page size, there may be a performance or memory impact from the different selection of class sizes.
+**Note:** Size-classes are determined on a per-page-size basis.
+So changing the page size will implicitly change the size-classes used.
+Size-classes are selected to be memory-efficient for the applications using that page size.
+If an application changes page size, there may be a performance or memory impact from the different selection of size-classes.

 ### Per-thread/per-cpu Cache Sizes